 For gathering the required information, the RIPE NCC provides a set of forms and a set of instructions to fill them in.
-Although use of the forms provided (or a local-language equivalent) is strongly encouraged, each local IR can obtain and manage this information as it considers appropriate.
-Requests requiring evaluation by the NCC must, however, be submitted on a current version of the "European IP Address Space Request Form" (e.g. ripe-137: [Caslav96a]).
+Although use of the forms provided (or a local-language equivalent) is strongly encouraged, each Local IR can obtain and manage this information as it considers appropriate.
+Requests requiring evaluation by the NCC must, however, be submitted on a current version of the "European IP Address Space Request Form" (currently ripe-141: [Caslav96a]).
+A separate request form must be submitted for each assignment (customer).
+It must be clear to which end-user the address space will be assigned.
+General requests for customers A, B, C (for example) are not accepted.

-The information gathered in the assignment process must be maintained permanently by the IR making the assignment, and must be made available to the regional registry immediately upon request.
-The IR is responsible for protecting the end user's privacy.
+The information gathered in the assignment process must be maintained permanently by the Local IR making the assignment, and must be made available to the regional registry immediately upon request.
+The Local IR is responsible for protecting the end user's privacy.
 Aside from the data specified in Section 3.2.1.5, which is published in the registry database, the information gathered must be kept in strict confidence.
-The IR is not authorised to provide the information to anyone not representing IANA or a regional registry, unless explicitly requested to do so by the end-user.
+The Local IR is not authorised to provide the information to anyone not representing IANA or a regional registry, unless explicitly requested to do so by the end-user.